GaloisInc/ASKE-E/docs/src/gromet/PrTNet.md

   }
 ```

-Mathemtical expressions are encoded as follows:
+Mathematical expressions are encoded as follows:

 ```
 EXPR := LIT_EXPR      // A literal